ongr-io/docs.ongr.io/source/handbook/contributing/testing.rst

 =======
 To run tests you need to have MySQL, Elasticsearch, PHP and PHPUnit.
 If you don't want to install it locally, we've prepared a virtual machine which will do the dirty work.
 Its the same VM, which is used for demo page, more details can be found on :doc:`/components/ongr-sandbox/index` page.

 Each bundle can be tested separately.
-There is a `phpunit.xml` file in each bundle's root folder, so basically when you are in the root bundle directory (e.g. `/vendor/ongr/elasticsearch-bundle`), use command:
+There is a `phpunit.xml` file in each bundle's root folder, so basically when you are in the root bundle directory, use command:

 .. code-block:: bash